 External objects behave similarly to custom objects, except that they map to data that's stored outside your Salesforce org.
 Each external object maps to a data table in a defined external data source, and each external object field maps to a table column.
-Users and the Force.com platform use external objects to interact with the external data.
+Users and the Lightning Platform use external objects to interact with the external data.